 March 5-April 14, 2021

 Alexander Berggruen is pleased to present Brittney Leeanne Williams: The Arch Is a Portal Is a Belly Is a Back.
-This exhibition will run by appointment only at the gallery: 1018 Madison Ave., Fl.
+This exhibition ran by appointment only at the gallery: 1018 Madison Ave., Fl.
 3, New York, NY, 10075.

 The new paintings and works on paper by Brittney Leeanne Williams in this show take influence from desertscapes in Victorville, a city northeast of Los Angeles where Williams spent part of her childhood.
 Williams transforms these Southern Californian landscapes into “emotional landscapes: representations of psychological states, memories, and emotional ties.”
 In speaking about her omnipresent red figure’s folded posture, Williams noted: